Chloropyron palmatum: Ecology

 Chloropyron palmatum has likely always been naturally rare because it occurs in a rare type of habitat: an alkali sink.
 The plant is limited to seasonally-flooded flats with saline and alkaline soils, where it grows with other halophytes such as iodine bush (Allenrolfea occidentalis) and alkali heath (Frankenia salina).
 It is a hemiparasite.
 It occurs from 5 to 155 meters in altitude.
 It flowers from May to October.

 Conservation

-It has been federally listed as a endangered species since 1986, as well as by the state of California since 1984.
+It has been federally listed as an endangered species since 1986, as well as by the state of California since 1984.
 The main threat to its existence is the destruction of its already naturally limited habitat, for agriculture and development uses, with other adverse effects from alteration in hydrology, off-road vehicles, and grazing of livestock.